Early History of Three Springs

 is now the Three Springs townsite.
 The area of the springs had been

-surveyed by Sir John Forrest in 1872, and in his field book he
+surveyed by Sir John Forrest in 1872 and in his sixth

 The government had plans for an experimental farm west of the